deepreinforce-ai/CUDA-L1/README.md

 We provide CUDA code snippets optimized by CUDA-L1 in the `optimized_cuda_code` folder, with separate versions for each GPU device.
 For example, to reproduce our results on H100 XSM, download `./optimized_cuda_code/h100_xsm.json` and run each code snippet on your H100 device.

+If custom_code is None, it means the RL either failed to generate code faster than the reference code or simply copied the reference code during generation.

 ## Limitations and Challenges